 If you must travel at a time of year when temperatures could exceed or dip below these benchmarks, you should be prepared to change your travel plans at the last minute or fly without your bird.

-Perhaps.
-You will need to carefully research the requirements of your airline, your destination country and any stopover countries on your itinerary.
+You will need to carefully research the requirements of your airline, your destination country, and any stopover countries on your itinerary.
 The best way to do this is to go to your airline's website and search for terms such as "pet travel," "travel with animals," and "birds."

 The most important restriction you may encounter involves cross-border travel.
 Some countries will not accept birds shipped from certain nations.
-Island nations and states, in particular, try to guard against diseases, and often impose a long list of requirements for travelers wishing to import pet birds.
+Island nations, states, and provinces, in particular, try to guard against animal-borne diseases and often impose a long list of requirements for travelers wishing to import pet birds.

 |All prices are for one-way trips in US dollars.|